 The same applies to your business contracts.
-Each partner needs to know that it can cancel future obligations when it no longer wants to or can continue with the project.
+Each party needs to know that it can bring the contract to an end when it no longer wants to or can continue with the project.

-For B2C contracts, there is a 14-day (minimum) cooling off period.
-So if you enter into agreements with members of the public you must allow them to cancel in that period (except for urgent repairs), and provide forms for them to request you start work immediately or to cancel the agreement.
+For B2C, there is a 14-day (minimum) cooling off period.
+Generally if you send agreements to members of the public to sign, you must (1) tell them they have a right to cancel in that period (except for urgent repairs), and (2) provide forms for them to request you start work immediately or to cancel the agreement.

 It makes sense for your contract to include events which would allow one or both parties to cancel the contract.
 Typical events include:

 - insolvency: if either party becomes insolvent the other can cancel with immediate effect

 - substantial non-performance: if either party does not carry out their main obligations (client = pay invoices, consultant/contractor = perform works or services) then they are given 14 days to get back in shape and, if not, the other can cancel.
 For both these events, the client will have to pay for works or services provided up to the date of cancellation.

 - change of mind: if one party simply no longer wants to continue with the project then it can cancel.
 This is also known as ‘termination at will’ i.e. without breach or non-performance.
 Cancellation on this basis should entitle the other to their lost profits or some form of compensation (ideally set out in the contract as a cancellation fee).
 A contract gives each party the obligation as well as the right to carry out everything (a right to finish) so if you want to bring the relationship to an early end, you should pay for that privilege.